elmotec/massedit/README.txt

 Usage
 -----

 You probably will need to know the basics of the `Python re module`_ (regular expressions).

 ::

-  usage: massedit.py [-h] [-v] [-w] [-V] [-e EXPRESSIONS] file [file ...]
+usage: massedit.py [-h] [-v] [-w] [-V] [-e EXPRESSIONS] [-s STARTDIR]
+                   [-m MAXDEPTH] [-o output]
+                   pattern [pattern ...]

-  Python based mass file editor
+Python mass editor

 positional arguments:
-    file                  file to process with the expression.
-Modified in place.
+  pattern               file patterns to process.

 optional arguments:
-    -h, --help            show this help message and exit -v, --version         show program's version number and exit -w, --write           modify target file(s) in place -V, --verbose         increases log verbosity (can be specified multiple times)
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit -w, --write           modify target file(s) in place.
+Shows diff otherwise.
+  -V, --verbose         increases log verbosity (can be specified multiple
+                        times)
   -e EXPRESSIONS, --expression EXPRESSIONS
                         Python expressions to be applied on all files.
 Use the line variable to reference the current line.
+  -s STARTDIR, --start STARTDIR
+                        Starting directory in which to look for the files.
+If there is one pattern only and it includes a directory, the start dir will be that directory and the max depth level will be set to 1.
+  -m MAXDEPTH, --max-depth-level MAXDEPTH
+                        Maximum depth when walking subdirectories.
+  -o output, --output output
+                        redirect output to a file

-  example: massedit.py -e "re.sub('failIf', 'assertFalse', line)" test*.py
+example: massedit.py -e "re.sub('failIf', 'assertFalse', line)" *.py

 or if massedit is installed as a package (from pypi for instance) :